Why Is Mental Health Awareness So Important?

 The Green Ribbon

-The universal mental health awareness symbol, representing hope, renewal, and growth.
-Wearing it sparks conversations and shows solidarity with those affected by mental health conditions.
+Green is the universal mental health awareness colour.
+It symbolizes hope, renewal, and growth, representing the ongoing journey toward mental well-being.
+Wearing a green ribbon, you can show your support, spark conversations, and demonstrate solidarity with those affected by mental health conditions.

 Engage in Open Conversations